GovTechSG/techpass-user-docs/docs/sign-up-and-onboard-to-techpass.md

   is approved**:
   >- A TechPass account is provisioned for you and is in pending state.
   >- We'll send the TechPass onboarding email to activate the account.
 This email is valid only for 30 days.
+  >- Your TechPass log in ID will be be organisational email id used for signing up.

   >
   > **If SEED provisioning is approved**: